Cast iron: History

-Cast iron and wrought iron can be produced unintentionally when smelting copper using iron ore as a flux.
+The earliest known cast-iron remains in Luhe County, China date to approximately the 8th century BC, although some of the earliest fragments may have been produced accidentally as cast iron and wrought iron can be produced unintentionally when smelting copper using iron ore as a flux.
+Cast-iron production became widespread in China by about the 5th century BC.

-The earliest cast-iron artifacts date to the 8th century BC, and were discovered by archaeologists in what is now modern Luhe County, Jiangsu in China during the Warring States period.
-This is based on an analysis of the artifact's microstructures.

-Because cast iron is comparatively brittle, it is not suitable for purposes where a sharp edge or flexibility is required.
+Cast iron can be poured into a mold to create complex shapes that would be difficult or impossible to make with other traditional metalworking techniques.
+However, because cast iron is comparatively brittle, it is not suitable for purposes where a sharp edge or flexibility is required.
 It is strong under compression, but not under tension.
-Cast iron was invented in China in the 8th century BC and poured into molds to make ploughshares and pots as well as weapons and pagodas.
-Although steel was more desirable, cast iron was cheaper and thus was more commonly used for implements in ancient China, while wrought iron or steel was used for weapons.
+Although wrought iron or steel was more desirable, cast iron was cheaper and thus was more commonly used for implements other than weapons in ancient China.
 The Chinese developed a method of annealing cast iron by keeping hot castings in an oxidizing atmosphere for a week or longer in order to burn off some carbon near the surface in order to keep the surface layer from being too brittle.

-Deep within the Congo region of the Central African forest, blacksmiths invented sophisticated furnaces capable of high temperatures over 1000 years ago.
-There are countless examples of welding, soldering, and cast iron created in crucibles and poured into molds.
-These techniques were employed for the use of composite tools and weapons with cast iron or steel blades and soft, flexible wrought iron interiors.
-Iron wire was also produced.
-Numerous testimonies were made by early European missionaries of the Luba people pouring cast iron into molds to make hoes.
-Metallographic analysis of Luba artifacts also indicates the use of cast iron.